best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of usability, blank cells do not tell a user why there is no data in the cell - a user might assume the data value is zero when this is not the case.

 Therefore our current advice for cells with no data is to give users information about why there is no data, without using symbols like full stops (..) or a dash (-).
-Instead, blank cells should be marked up descriptively.
+Instead, cells with no data should be marked up descriptively.

 Here are some examples of descriptions you may want to use:
 * If there is no data available, type in ‘no data’.